 Making games for a living is often seen as a dream job and, in my experience, it’s that and more!
-For almost five years, I have been designing, developing, and distributing video games from the comfort of my home in Brisbane, Australia.
-I love my work and I’m acutely aware of how fortunate I am to be in such an enviable position.
-I know that I’m the one-in-a-million developer that had everything go right.
+For the past 5+ years, I have been designing, developing, and distributing video games from the comfort of my home in Brisbane, Australia.
+I love my work and I’m fortunate to be the one-in-a-million developer that had everything go right.

-Let’s get straight into it, starting bright and early.
-But not too early…
+Let’s get straight into it, starting bright and early…

-That’s more like it – I’m awake!
+That’s more like it – 6:00 AM – I’m awake!
 The sun is rising over the city, and I always take a moment to appreciate the amazing view from my high-rise apartment.
-I’m much more productive when I start my workday at 6:00 AM so this is a habit I try to maintain, even though I have the flexibility to wake up whenever I want.
+I’m much more productive when I start my workday early so this is a habit I try to maintain, even though I have the flexibility to wake up whenever I want.
 Maintaining a productive routine is important to me.

-I usually make a strong coffee (or warm lemon water if I’m feeling masochistic) then head straight to my desk to check my email.
+I usually make a strong coffee then head straight to my desk to check my email.
 With an online business like mine, it’s always possible that my server has crashed overnight or another critical issue requires my immediate attention, so I need to get in front of a screen as quickly as possible.
-This is one part of my routine that I despise…but it’s a necessity.

 By now, I have answered my most important emails and can start thinking about how the rest of my day will look.
 This is when I ramp up my caffeine consumption significantly.
-A few years ago, I invested in a high-end coffee machine and it has been invaluable.
-The difference between instant coffee and real coffee, in terms of the productivity boost it gives you, is not to be underestimated.
+A few years ago, I “invested” in a high-end coffee machine and it has been invaluable.
+The difference between instant coffee and fresh coffee, in terms of the productivity boost it offers, is pretty significant to me.

 Next, I skim news sites, forums, and answer questions from my 20,000+ social media followers.
 I really enjoy engaging with my audience, and it helps me to connect with new customers, clients, and talented individuals.
 Forums and social media keep me up to date with new trends and developments, so this could even be considered market research.